 Bowles Law recognizes the vital role of business in society’s economic well-being and in enabling workforces and families to lead more meaningful, productive lives.
 Thus, we focus on safeguarding employers through the highest caliber of legal counseling, education and litigation defense.
-Our focus on management-side employment representation enables us to provide a level of personalized service unmatched by larger firms.
+Our focus on providing the best management-side employment law Pasadena has available enables us to provide a level of personalized service unmatched by larger firms.

 —Protecting your rights—

-Bowles Law was founded by Mr. Timothy Bowles, an award-winning employment law specialist with some of the most experience in employment law Los Angeles has seen.
+Bowles Law was founded by Mr. Timothy Bowles, an award-winning employment law specialist that ranks among the top employment law attorneys California has available.
 Mr. Bowles and his team have successfully represented employers from an array of industries and in federal and California labor law matters since 1995.
 The firm’s employment law services include:

 •Effective counseling for the rapid, favorable resolution of employee claims including discrimination, sexual and other harassment, retaliation and wrongful termination.